-Recently, I watched one of the best mountaineering movies I’ve ever seen.
+Our carefully curated list of the best mountaineering movies ever made

-I would rate the film right up there with the wince-inducing 127 Hours (2010) and North Face (2008), a chilling German film about a failed attempt on the Eiger.
-It made me want to re-watch the very best mountaineering movies, in particular The Summit (2012) and Touching the Void (2003), the latter of which is also the best mountaineering book I’ve ever read.
+It made me want to re-watch the very best mountaineering movies, in particular, Meru (2015) and Touching the Void (2003), the latter of which also happens to the best mountaineering book I’ve ever read.

-Inspired by this latest dizzying Hollywood production, I’ve put together a list (in no particular order) of the best mountaineering movies ever made.
+Inspired by Everest, I’ve put together a mountain movies list (in no particular order) of the greatest mountaineering movies ever made.
 Brrr…

 In 1936, two German climbers begin a daring attempt to conquer the unclimbed north face of the Eiger, spurred by Nazi propaganda urging the nation’s Alpinists to push further.